Pork Belly Burnt Ends

 For a full list of ingredients and instructions, scroll down to the recipe card below the step-by-step images.

-- If your pork belly has the skin on, remove it.
-You can also ask your butcher to do this.
+If your pork belly still has the skin on, remove it first.
+You can also ask your butcher to remove it for you to save time.

-- Add your favorite sauce and honey and mix well.
+Add your favorite barbecue sauce and the honey to the pan and gently mix so the pork belly cubes are coated.

 Chef Jenn’s Tips